danieldunderfelt/very-cool-dev/src/content/articles/2019-03-10-the-creative-neural-network.md

 ingress: >-
   The terms "machine learning" and "neural networks" are probably familiar to you, but have you heard of Generative Adversarial Networks, or GAN for short?
-  Maybe not, as they are a quite recent development, but you may have seen samples of their output.
-The website [This Person Does Not Exist](https://thispersondoesnotexist.com/) (responsible for the main image of this post) was trending recently, and it shows the cutting edge of what GANs are capable of: creating people from thin air.
+  You may have seen samples of their output: people that don't exist created from thin air.
   This is, as you can probably tell, VERY COOL, so naturally I wanted to run this software myself and maybe make something useful with it.
 This is part 1 of my adventures in GAN land.